Can the TV be fixed?

 A stress fracture is characterized by a major crack starting from the edge of the screen and extending inward.
 These cracks can be caused by vibration during shipment, mechanical stress from twisting during unpacking, or any kind of physical force that would flex or bend the unit, especially on a corner.

+It is important that you inspect the television once it is in your home, especially if the store or online company provided the delivery service.
+If a crack in the screen is noticed, it should be reported immediately.
 Sometimes a stress fracture can occur days after the television has been in delivered.
-These cases are generally not covered by extended warranties issued by the store from which the TV was purchased, but may be covered by the manufacturer's warranty.
+These cases are generally not covered by extended warranties issued by the store, but may be covered by the manufacturer's warranty.
 You will need to contact the TV manufacturer's customer service department to find out... but keep reading!

 Generally, no warranty will cover cracked plasma panels.
 Most technicians would tell you that there’s nothing they can do, aside from giving you a free estimate for the cost of the repair.
 However, for stress fractures, if the TV is still under the manufacturer's warranty and the crack has not grown into a widespread shatter, there is a chance that the TV could be exchanged by the manufacturer, especially if you can prove that the damage was due to shipping.
 Therefore, it is very important that you plug in and test the TV as soon as it arrives to be sure that it is in good working order before the delivery people leave.
 It is more believable when you report shipping damage within 24 hours of the purchase, and if it can be corroborated by the delivery team.